Rohan Goulbourne

 Rohan Marlon Anthony Goulbourne (born April 1, 2002) is a Canadian soccer player who plays as a defender.

 Early life

-He began playing Kinder Soccer in Brampton at age 3 and started playing for Woodbridge Strikers SC when he was six.
+Goulbourne began playing Kinder Soccer in Brampton at age 3 and started playing for Woodbridge Strikers SC when he was six.
 In 2014, he joined the Toronto FC Academy.
 In 2020, he was set to attend Iowa Western Community College to play for their men's team.